Is your stomach grumbling? Did you skip lunch? Then you’re going to need to know how to say “I’m hungry” in Korean!

 What is your favorite Korean food to eat when you’re hungry?
 Let us know in the comments below!

-And check out more great Korean Phrases at this page!
+And check out more great Korean Phrases on this page!